battre/autocomplete-attribute-explainer/README.md

     enters their personal information.
 E.g. if the user is working in a call center and enters customer's data.
-  * The website would be happy to have an address filled but also has an autocomplete feature which would collide with an autocomplete feature by the browser.
+  * The website would be happy to have an address filled but also has an autocomplete feature on its own which would have a colliding UI with the autocomplete feature by the browser.
   * The website observed that browsers' autocomplete performed poorly (e.g. because the website asked for a house number which was not supported by most browsers).